Walls, fill, drainage, soil, and water — everything before the first plant goes in

 ~141 linear ft total

 North (~15 ft) + 45° diagonal (~21 ft) + east (~60 ft) + west (~45 ft, recently built).
-All four wall segments use the same lip-style segmental concrete block (Oldcastle 6 × 16 × 9 in or equivalent), dry-stacked on a 4–6 in compacted gravel base on the existing grade — no footing trench, no mortar.
+All four wall segments use the same lip-style segmental concrete block (Oldcastle 6 × 16 × 9 in or equivalent).
+First course is embedded in a ~6 in deep × ~14 in wide toe trench on a 4–6 in compacted ¾ in-minus gravel base — locks the toe against sliding under fill pressure.
+Subsequent courses dry-stack with the lip setting batter.
+No mortar.
 The west wall is already built to spec; the north, diagonal, and east are still to build.
-Drainage and planting-band treatment are identical for all four.

 Wall height

 The north wall retains the 3 ft elevation difference between existing grade (4 ft below datum at the north) and finished grade (1 ft below datum at the north — the 1° drainage slope).
-That's 6 block courses (block is 6 in tall).
-The diagonal and east walls taper as the lot's existing grade rises toward the south.
-3 ft is at or under every lip-block manufacturer's gravity-wall rating — no geogrid required.
-California Building Code exempts walls up to 4 ft from bottom of footing with no surcharge, so this design is comfortably under the permit threshold.
+That's 6 above-grade block courses plus 1 buried toe course in the trench = 7 total courses per linear foot at the deepest stretch.
+The diagonal and east walls taper as the lot's existing grade rises toward the south (the buried toe course runs the full length of every wall regardless).
+3 ft retained is at or under every lip-block manufacturer's gravity-wall rating — no geogrid required.
+California Building Code exempts walls up to 4 ft from bottom of footing with no surcharge.

 Block count (new walls only)